-Contrary to the effect on crime, arrest increases the likelihood of being incarcerated at ages 19 to 22 relative to not being arrested by 1.2 percentage points for a type 1 youth and by 1.1 percentage points for a type 2 youth.
-This increase in the likelihood of incarceration perhaps reflects an increased capability by the police to identify someone as having committed a crime if he has been arrested previously.41 As also seen in the table, for type 1's the change in the likelihood of incarceration at ages 19-22 is increased slightly relative to the case where the youth was not arrested (14.1 vs. 14.4 percentage points), although for type 2's the change is reduced (9.8 vs. 7.7 percentage points).42
+Arrest at age 14 also increases the likelihood of being incarcerated at ages 19 to 22 relative to not being arrested, by 1.9 percentage points for a type 1 youth and by 1.7 percentage points for a type 2 youth.
+This increase in the likelihood of incarceration perhaps reflects an increased capability by the police to identify someone as having committed a crime if he had been arrested previously.
+As also seen in the table, for type 1 youths, incarceration at age 14 increases the likelihood of incarceration at ages 19-22 by 1.1 percentage points relative to the case where the youth was arrested but not incarcerated (12.6 vs. 11.5 percentage points) and by 0.6 percentage points for type 2 youths.